 Remediation is defined as a way of addressing unsatisfactory performance in the overall course (final letter grade of "F") and is an opportunity for students to demonstrate improvement and satisfactory performance in course content without having to repeat the course.
 Remediation as a registered student in the Nursing Program is a privilege given to students with regular course attendance and participation, and is predicated upon active and complete cooperation with any warnings or interventions.
 As such, students are required to attend remediation at the time assigned by the faculty member during the operational hours of the Nursing Program.
-Academic remediation is not intended to allow students to progress in the curriculum with substandard knowledge of required course material, nor is it intended to provide students a path forward in the curriculum for which they are not adequately prepared.
-It is not a means to permit students to enroll in courses for which they have not demonstrated competency in prerequisite material.
+Academic remediation is not intended to allow students to progress in the curriculum with substandard knowledge of required course material, nor is it intended to provide students to enroll in courses for which they have not demonstrated competency in prerequisite material.
 This policy is intended to advance communication about student progress among the student, faculty, and staff, and is intended to promote transparency and clarify procedures for when student performance is substandard.
 Students who do not comply with the Nursing Program Remediation Policy requirements are in violation of thethis academic policy of the Program and are subject to denial of course progression, academic probation, or academic dismissal.